Mariposa County, California: Water

-A significant portion of the Merced River's course is within the county including its white water runs through Yosemite and the Merced River Canyon.
-Its run through the Merced River Canyon contains the sole habitat for the limestone salamander, a rare species endemic to Mariposa County.
+Much of the Merced River's course lies within the county, including its whitewater runs through Yosemite and the Merced River Canyon.
+The canyon supports the only known population of the limestone salamander (Hydromantes brunus), a species endemic to a short stretch of the Merced River in Mariposa County.
+Becknell Creek is located near the historic community of Ben Hur.

-There are a number of lakes within the county including: Lake McClure, Lake McSwain, Merced Lake, and Tenaya Lake.
+There are several lakes within the county, including Lake McClure, Lake McSwain, Merced Lake, and Tenaya Lake.